 To learn more about how the Firm can assist with your Franchise matters, please email or telephone.
 We look forward to the opportunity to be of service to you.

 Florida’s Oldest IP Law Boutique

-Since 1959, Malloy & Malloy P.L. has focused its practice exclusively on Patent, Trademark, Copyright, and related matters, including U.S. and International Applications, Licensing, and Trials & Appeals.
+Since 1959, Malloy & Malloy P.L. has focused its practice exclusively on Intellectual Property Law, including Patents, Trademarks, Copyrights, International IP, Licensing and Franchising, IP Litigation and related matters.
 The Firm’s many Board Certified Specialists and Registered Patent Attorneys have served as trusted Intellectual Property counsel to entrepreneurs, small businesses, leading corporations, and research universities in the U.S. and worldwide, across a broad range of industries and technologies.